 In the Kitchen with Anna

 In the midst of the COVID-19, St. Alphonsus Young Adult Ministry wanted to find ways to connect the community.
-I collaborated with the team to produce a series of short, fun videos about how people were staying busy and sane.
+I collaborated with the team to write and produce a series of short, fun videos about how people were staying busy and sane.
 “In the Kitchen with Anna” is the ultimate quarantine cooking show, even if the recipe had to be…adapted during the process.